Blockchain in the Renewable Energy

 Blockchain technology in the energy sector

-Blockchain is influencing different industries now, and the environment as well.
+Blockchain development is influencing different industries now, and the environment as well.
 According to the report of the World Economic Forum, Stanford Woods Institute for the Environment, and PwC, nowadays there are more than 65 existing blockchain use-cases for the environment and these numbers are increasing.

 These cases are covering new business models for energy markets, real-time data management, and moving carbon credits or renewable energy certificates onto the blockchain.